 7. Ski Helmet

 Backcountry skiing requires some serious gear and you’ll need a good pack to house it all.
 A ski backpack should feel secure and balanced on your back with compression straps for cinching down a load.
 Additionally, backcountry packs are designed with compartments specifically for avalanche equipment, which is important for safety, organization, and finding your gear quickly during an emergency.
 For day tours, a pack size of 25 to 35 liters should be adequate, and we love our Osprey Soelden 32 (or women’s-specific Sopris).

-We’re also seeing more and more backpacks with built-in avalanche safety mechanisms, which can greatly increase your chance of survival should you get caught in a slide.
-Most popular are airbag designs like the Mammut Light Protection Airbag 3.0: similar to the way a parachute is deployed while skydiving, an airbag is stowed in the top of the backpack with an accessible pull trigger.
-When pulled, the airbag will either inflate from an internal fan (more expensive but can be recharged in the field and used multiple times) or CO2 cartridge (can only be used once before requiring a refill).
-These types of packs are very expensive, but worthwhile for those who can afford them or spend serious time in the backcountry.
+We’re also seeing more and more backpacks with built-in avalanche safety mechanisms, which can increase your chance of survival should you get caught in a slide.
+The Avalung was popular for awhile, but has largely been replaced with airbag-equipped backpacks.
+Similar to the way a parachute is deployed while skydiving, an airbag is stowed in the top of the backpack with an accessible pull trigger.
+When pulled, the airbag will either inflate from an electric fan (these models are more expensive but can be easily recharged and deployed multiple times per charge) or compressed air cartridge (these packs can only be used once before requiring a refill).
+Black Diamond’s new JetForce Pro is our favorite electric design of the year but going with a canister airbag like the Mammut Pro X will save you over $400.

 9. Hardshell or Ski Jacket